What are Citizen Review Teams?

 Citizen Review Teams are volunteer-citizen panels created by the Texas Department of Family and Protective Services (DFPS) to review and evaluate casework and decision-making about services for children and families who experience child abuse or neglect.
 There are Citizen Review Teams around the state, each drawing membership from community representatives and private citizens in its area.
 At least two members of each team must be parents.

-Citizen Review Teams meet regularly to review investigations and ongoing interventions conducted by CPS caseworkers.
+Citizen Review Teams meet regularly to review investigations and ongoing interventions conducted by DFPS investigators and caseworkers.
 They issue reports that DFPS uses to help it improve services and casework practice and to provide accountability for federal funding.

 The purpose of each review is to:

-- Evaluate the quality of CPS investigations and interventions.
+- Evaluate the quality of DFPS investigations and interventions.

 - Help identify barriers to protecting children from abuse or neglect.

-- See if CPS policy is being followed.
+- See if DFPS policy is being followed.

 - Identify staff needs in the areas of training, supervision, and program management.

-- Give citizens opportunities to play an important role in ensuring that CPS is meeting its goals of protecting children from abuse and neglect.
+- Give citizens opportunities to play an important role in ensuring that DFPS is meeting its goals of protecting children from abuse and neglect.

 What Is Being Done Now?